Market and Systems Interventions

 A survey of colleges and universities in sub-Saharan Africa found that only 7 percent have an entrepreneurship centre, 28 percent offer courses specialising in entrepreneurship, and 10 percent offer a course in innovation and technology.
 The root cause issues begin earlier: formal school education systems remain largely based on models designed to produce labour for the first industrial revolution.
 Many African universities still operate large lecture halls that reward the ability to remember and repeat information - structurally incompatible with the skills the AI economy demands.

 The ecosystem is building complementary infrastructure.
-Andela has pivoted from primarily training junior software engineers to a broader talent marketplace model demonstrating that matching African technical talent with international demand can work at scale.
+Andela has pivoted from primarily training junior software engineers to a broader talent marketplace model - the substantive treatment of this pivot as a strategic-decision case sits in The Scaling Decision Log Decision 4.
 AltSchool Africa and Refactory in Uganda are developing models that align training directly with employer demand rather than academic curricula.
 The non-profit model proposed by Future Africa - bringing together AltSchool Africa, Andela, Gebeya, and others to work with established universities on an evolving curriculum - has real merit.
 Its design and implementation must embrace learner-centred approaches explicitly oriented toward the AI-augmented workplace, not toward the skills profile of the economy that existed when those universities were established.